-- the curriculum has breadth, balance, relevance, differentiation, progression and continuity and coherence. - the curriculum should promote knowledge and understanding and mastery of intellectual, physical, and interpersonal skills and personal qualities, values and attitudes. - there is equality of access for all pupils to academic experiences. - school must provide appropriate tasks and teaching techniques to support high expectations and appropriate challenges. - all parents are provided with curriculum information relevant to their child. - the curriculum is subject to planned evaluation and review.
+- the curriculum has breadth, balance, relevance, differentiation, progression, continuity and coherence - the curriculum should promote knowledge and understanding of intellectual, physical, and interpersonal skills - the curriculum upholds the fundamental British values of: democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
+Preparing the children effectively for life in British society - there is equality of access for all pupils to academic experiences. - we provide appropriate opportunities for all pupils including those with SEND; catering for their individual needs. - we provide appropriate tasks and teaching techniques to support high expectations and appropriate challenges.
+This is underpinned by the expectation of all staff to teach to the top, as a 'rising tide raises all ships.' - all parents are provided with curriculum information relevant to their child. - the curriculum is planned and subject to continuous evaluation and review.

-We have a responsibility to adapt our teaching to ensure that all pupils are engaged in their learning, motivated and enabled to succeed.
-Teachers are expected to ensure that children who are experiencing difficulty or becoming demotivated are identified early and given necessary support, encouragement, guidance and, if necessary, different teaching styles and differentiated tasks.
+We have a responsibility to adapt our teaching to ensure all pupils are engaged in their learning, motivated and enabled to succeed.
+Teachers are expected to ensure children who are experiencing difficulty in any way, are identified early and given the necessary support, encouragement, guidance, as well as different teaching styles and differentiated tasks.